International Travel

 1. Amsterdam-Frankfurt by Train (recommended)

 Without doubt, the best way to travel between Amsterdam and Frankfurt is by rail.
 This gives you centre-to-centre convenience, no check-in or security lines and a regular direct train service.
-It can be easily booked via the NS International site with prices starting at only €38 one-way.
+It can be easily booked via the NS International site (euros) or the Trainline site here (multi-currencies) with prices starting at only €38 one-way.

 amsterdam-frankfurt train board ice